cosmic-utils/.github/profile/README.md

-## COSMIC Utils
+## COSMIC Utilities

-This is not an official COSMIC™ project from System76.
+This is not an official COSMIC™ Organization from System76.
+This is for hosting community applications for the COSMIC™ Desktop.

 <!--